Resources

 What software does a dog grooming business need?

-Most shops need a website, booking flow, phone answering process, client and pet records, reminders, payment workflow, and basic reporting.
+Most shops need a website, booking flow, phone answering process, client and pet records, reminders, payment job, and basic reporting.

-Should dog groomers use one software platform or many tools?
+Should dog groomers use one software setup or many tools?

-Use as few tools as possible while covering the workflows clearly.
+Use as few tools as possible while covering the jobs clearly.
 Too many disconnected tools create duplicate work at the front desk.

 Make the front desk the center of the stack.